tannewt/wa-law.org/senate/2021-22/README.md

 See https://app.leg.wa.gov/CSI/Senate for testimony options.
 To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

 #### 6:00 pm
+**Human Services, Reentry & Rehabilitation**
+Public Hearing
+* [SHB 1747](/bill/2021-22/hb/1747/) - Supporting relative placements in child welfare proceedings.
+(Remote testimony.)
+* [SHB 2034](/bill/2021-22/hb/2034/) - Concerning juvenile records.
+(Remote testimony.)
+* [HB 1894](/bill/2021-22/hb/1894/) - Concerning the period for juvenile diversion agreements.
+(Remote testimony.)
+* [HB 1920](/bill/2021-22/hb/1920/) - Concerning investigations of child abuse or neglect at residential facilities.
+(Remote testimony.) **10👍** **0👎** **1❓**

+Possible executive session on bills heard in committee.
+Possible other business.
+Meeting is scheduled to begin at 6:00 p.m.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

 **Behavioral Health Subcommittee to Health & Long Term Care** Public Hearing
+* [SHB 1773](/bill/2021-22/hb/1773/) - Concerning assisted outpatient treatment for persons with behavioral health disorders.
+(Remote testimony.)
+(If measure is referred to committee.) **16👍** **10👎** **0❓**
 * [SHB 1800](/bill/2021-22/hb/1800/) - Increasing access to behavioral health services for minors.
 (Remote testimony.)
 (If measure is referred to committee.) **230👍** **8👎** **0❓**
+* [2SHB 1865](/bill/2021-22/hb/1865/) - Addressing the behavioral health workforce shortage and expanding access to peer services by creating the profession of certified peer specialists.
+(Remote testimony.)
+(If measure is referred to committee.)
 * [2SHB 1890](/bill/2021-22/hb/1890/) - Concerning the children and youth behavioral health work group.
 (Remote testimony.)
 (If measure is referred to committee.) **144👍** **2👎** **0❓**

 Executive Session